PavanPadamata/PavanPadamata/README.md

 # 💫 About Me:
-I am an Android Enthusiast<br>And also interested in Ccoud
+I am an Android Enthusiast<br>And also interested in Cloud

 # 💻 Tech Stack: